rbecerra001/SpotifyCreepyLittleSister/README.md

 8. Added JWTs allowing a user to register and log in
 9. Went through and added comments where they were missing (maybe we should have done this along the way 😉)
 10. Added Tests
+11. Ran into issues when trying to log in user for testing other endpoints

 ### Endpoints
 | Request Type | URL| Request Body | Request Header | Action | Access |